 Eighth, insolvency legislators should suspend the running of the lookback period for avoidance actions during the COVID-19 crisis, especially in countries where the emergency legislation allows debtors to be protected from the involuntary commencement of insolvency proceedings.
-If the running of the lookback period for avoidance actions is not suspended, the creditors can be harmed if some assets that the debtor opportunistically deviated prior to the COVID-19 crisis cannot be returned if the company eventually ends up in bankruptcy and the lookback period has already expired.
+69 If the running of the lookback period for avoidance actions is not suspended, the creditors can be harmed if some assets that the debtor opportunistically deviated prior to the COVID-19 crisis cannot be returned if the company eventually ends up in bankruptcy and the lookback period has already expired.
 Therefore, this mechanism seeks to protect creditors.
-However, the extension (or suspension) of the lookback period can also be beneficial for the debtor's financial trouble during the COVID-19 crisis, the extension of the lookback period for avoidance actions will make sure that, even if the debtor ends up in bankruptcy once the pandemic is over, any harmful transaction entered into during the COVID-19 crisis can be reversed.
+However, the extension (or suspension) of the lookback period can also be beneficial for the debtor.
+Namely, since some market actors may want to opportunistically take advantage of the debtor's financial trouble during the COVID-19 crisis, the extension of the lookback period for avoidance actions will make sure that, even if the debtor ends up in bankruptcy once the pandemic is over, any harmful transaction entered into during the COVID-19 crisis can be reversed.
+70

 Ninth, legislators should relax their system of liability of directors in the zone of insolvency, especially in jurisdictions where directors can be liable for trading while the company is factually insolvent.
-Therefore, the reforms implemented in Australia and Singapore, and recently announced in the United Kingdom, seem to provide a reasonable solution for the regulation and enforcement of directors' duties in the zone of insolvency in countries with wrongful trading provisions.
+Therefore, the reforms implemented in Australia71 and Singapore,72 and recently announced in the United Kingdom73, seem to provide a reasonable solution for the regulation and enforcement of directors' duties in the zone of insolvency in countries with wrongful trading provisions.